Occupational Therapy (OT) - Graduate Courses

 Human Anatomy

-Provides an in-depth understanding of the gross anatomy of the human body through lecture, laboratory experiences, audiovisual, computer and cadaver prosection and dissection.
+This course provides an in-depth understanding of the gross anatomy of the human body through lecture, laboratory experiences, group learning activities, digital and traditional cadaver prosection and dissection.
 Systems included are musculoskeletal, neurological, and skeletal.
-Biomechanical function, topographic and clinical applications are emphasized.
 Clinical applications are discussed.
 Lect.
 2, Lab.
-4. Prerequisite: admission to graduate Occupational Therapy Program.
+2. Prerequisite: admission to graduate Occupational Therapy Program.
 Offered Fall.

 OT 526 Cr.3